Richard Elliott (organist): Biography

-Elliott was born and raised in Baltimore, Maryland.
+Richard Elliott was born and raised in Baltimore, Maryland.
 He originally planned to become a studio musician and studied organ as part of this goal.
-In his late teens Elliott was part of a rock band.
+In his late teens, Elliott was part of a rock band.

-After joining the Church of Jesus Christ of Latter-day Saints (LDS Church) he decided to change his goals.
-After studies at the preparatory division of the Peabody Conservatory and the Catholic University of America, he received a bachelor's degree from the Curtis Institute of Music while also serving as an assistant organist for the Wanamaker Organ.
-It was while he was a student at Curtis that Elliott joined the LDS Church.
-He served a mission for the LDS Church in Argentina from 1981 to 1983.
+After joining The Church of Jesus Christ of Latter-day Saints, he decided to change his goals.
+After studies at the preparatory division of the Peabody Institute of the Johns Hopkins University and the Catholic University of America, he received a bachelor's degree from the Curtis Institute of Music while also serving as an assistant organist for the Wanamaker Organ.
+It was while he was a student at Curtis that Elliott joined The Church of Jesus Christ of Latter-day Saints.
+He served a mission for the Church in Argentina from 1981 to 1983.

-Elliott received Master of Music and Doctor of Musical Arts degrees from the Eastman School of Music, studying under David Craighead.
+Elliott received master of music and doctor of musical arts degrees from the Eastman School of Music at the University of Rochester, studying under David Craighead.
 He then became a professor of music at Brigham Young University.
-He was appointed a tabernacle organist when Robert Cundick retired in 1991.
+He was appointed a Tabernacle organist when Robert Cundick retired in 1991.
 In addition to accompanying the Tabernacle Choir and giving recitals at Temple Square, Elliott has recorded many organ pieces with various labels and occasionally gives organ recitals at various locations across the United States.
 Several of Elliott's arrangements for organ have been published, many by Jackman Music.

+In many circles and among fans and peers alike, Richard Elliott is widely considered one of the greatest organists of all time.

 Personal life

-Elliott is married to the former Elizabeth Cox Ballantyne, a pianist.
-They met while both were students at the Eastman School of Music and have two sons.
+Elliott is married to Elizabeth Cox Ballantyne, a pianist.
+They met while both were students at the Eastman School of Music.
+They have two sons.